U.S. COVID-19 booster shot campaign to start with only Pfizer - source | Health

 A White House plan to offer COVID-19 booster shots will most likely start this month only with the vaccine made by Pfizer Inc and BioNTech , a narrower initiative than anticipated, a source familiar with the matter said on Friday.
 President Joe Biden had expected to launch a campaign to administer 100 million booster shots on Sept.
 20. But U.S. vaccine makers other than Pfizer have lagged in seeking authorization of an additional dose.

 Moderna Inc only started submitting data for regulatory approval of a booster shot on Wednesday and said on Friday it had completed its submission.
-A panel of experts that advises the FDA on vaccines plans to meet on Sept.
+A panel of experts that advises the Food and Drug Administration (FDA) on vaccines plans to meet on Sept.
 17 to discuss additional doses of Pfizer's shot.

-It is not clear whether the Food and Drug Administration will have enough time to review Moderna's submission before the meeting.
+Dr. Anthony Fauci, Biden's chief medical adviser, told MSNBC in an interview on Friday that it did not appear the information needed for Moderna would be available in time for a Sept.
+20 rollout.
+"It may be a delay for a few weeks.
+We don't know," Fauci said.

 Johnson & Johnson has not yet asked regulators to approve a booster for its one-dose shot, and last week said it was in discussions with the FDA on the subject.
 Earlier, the New York Times reported that the officials told the White House on Thursday to scale back a plan to offer the booster shots to the general public later this month.